-Prerequisites: CHEM 3402, MATH 2262, and PHYS 2212K with a grade of "C" or better.
+Prerequisites: CHEM 3402, MATH 2262, and PHYS 2212K or PHYS 1112K, all with a grade of "C" or better.
 A theoretical and mathematical treatment of the fundamental theories and laws of chemistry with an emphasis on thermodynamics.
 Experimental investigations will supplement the study of phase diagrams, solution calorimetry, bomb calorimetry, thermodynamic modeling and additional solid, liquid, and gas phase energy transfer studies.

-CHEM 3802 Physical Chemistry II
+CHEM 3802 Physical Chemistry II 3-3-4

-Prerequisite: CHEM 3801.
+Prerequisites: CHEM 3402, MATH 2262, and PHYS 2212K or PHYS 1112K, all with a grade of "C" or better.
 A theoretical and mathematical treatment of the fundamental theories and laws of chemistry with an emphasis on quantum mechanics, kinetics, and statistical mechanics.
 Experimental investigations will supplement the study of quantum mechanics, kinetics, and statistical mechanics as applied to systems of interest to chemists.
+CHEM 4210 Seminar 1-0-1